wamp-proto/wamp-proto/rfc/text/advanced/ap_48_uris.md

 {align="left"}
         wamp.error.authorization_denied

-Authorization of the *Principal* for the *Action* could not be determined as it failed technically at run-time, and the *Action* is therefor rejected ("fail secure operation").
+Authorization of the *Principal* to perform the given *Action* was rejected due to a technical runtime failure ("fail secure" operation).

 {align="left"}
         wamp.error.authorization_failed